Quick Answer: SRE Observability Roadmap

 |---|---|---|

-Release pipelines can also protect reliability.
-Security scans, change controls, and release gates reduce avoidable production risk.
+Release pipelines also protect reliability.
+Security scans, change controls, environment parity, and release gates reduce avoidable production risk.
 For teams improving delivery quality alongside observability, the DevSecOps pipeline checklist is a useful supporting read.

 Incident response should be practiced before a major outage.
 The workflow needs roles, routing, communication templates, runbooks, severity levels, customer-impact language, rollback criteria, and post-incident review habits.